ahmedduidar/ToDos/README.md

-# To Do List with ASP.NET MVC (Still in progress)
+# To Do List with ASP.NET MVC

-Source codes of my web site that I designed with ASP.NET MVC for creating to do lists .
+Source codes of my web app that I designed with ASP.NET MVC for creating to do lists .

 I am designing this site for self learning.
 I have not so much knowledge about all technologies that I used(ajax for example), but I used them for a purpose and learned what is needed for that purpose.
 The site is still in progress so probably I will learn much more things in the progress.